mozsearch/mozsearch/docs/aws.md

 from the Actions menu.
 Save your changes and that should be all that you need.

-If you're setting up a new Lambda task for a new channel, select "Create Function" from the AWS Lambda console.
-Give it a name similar to the others (`start-<channel>-indexer`), select Python 3.9 for the Runtime, and use the existing `lambda_indexer_start_role` for the execution role.
+If you're setting up a new Lambda task for a new channel:
+- Select "Create Function" from the AWS Lambda console.
+  - Give it a name similar to the others (`start-<channel>-indexer`),
+  - Select Python 3.9 for the Runtime
+  - Expand "Change default execution role" and the "Use an existing role" radio button, then select the existing `lambda_indexer_start_role` for the execution role.
 This gives the task permissions to create indexer instances.
+  - Press the "Create function" button to create the rule.
+- On the function's page (you may have to click on the newly created rule or you may end up there automatically):
+  - On the "Code" tab which you should already be looking at:
-Once you hit "Create function", you can use the Actions menu on the "Function code" section to upload the zip file.
-Be sure to also edit the "Runtime Settings" section of the "Code" tab to set the Handler to `lambda-indexer-start.start` (this refers to the `start` function in the `lambda-indexer-start.py` file inside the generated `lambda.zip`), and to give it a reasonable timeout (e.g. 1 minute).
+    - Click "Edit" by runtime settings and set the Handler to `lambda-indexer-start.start` (this refers to the `start` function in the `lambda-indexer-start.py` file inside the generated `lambda.zip`).
+    - Hit "Save" to get back to the code tab.
+  - On the "Configuration" time tab (which you will need to click on):
+    - On the "General configuration" vertical sub-tab:
+      - Click the "Edit" button for "general configuration" section so we can edit the "Timeout" setting.
+      - The default timeout is 3 seconds which is way too short.
+Increase that to 1 minute.
-Finally, in the Designer pane at the top, you can add a trigger to control how the lambda task gets run.
-For daily cron-job style tasks, add an EventBridge trigger using one of the existing "everyday" rules, or create a new one as needed.
+  - At the top of the UI in the "Function Overview" box you can add a cron trigger by pressing the "Add trigger" button and selecting "EventBridge (CloudWatch Events)" as a source from the drop-down and select one of the existing "everyday" rules or create a new one as appropriate.

 ## Triggering indexing manually

+### Via the AWS UI

+From the Lambda UI's list of functions you can:
+- Select the function you want to run by clicking on it and bringing up its UI.
+- Click on the "Test" tab.
+- Click on the "Test Event" section's "Test" button.
+If you wait about 12 seconds an AJAX UI should do a spinny thing and then show a green "Execution result: succeeded".
+If you see a failure and if it mentions a timeout, then that means you probably forgot to increase the timeout from the default of 3 seconds when creating the function.
+Update it now!

+### Locally

 It's fairly easy to trigger an indexing job manually from your local computer.
 To do so, run the following from within the Python virtual environment: